 CemGEMS web app tutorial¶

-This table is only accessible in the "Expert" view that can be selected in the upper right corner of web app page, next to "View".
-Select an existing recipe, and clicking on a triangle near the "phasesAliases" entry, located below the horisontal bar charts.
+In an existing recipe, the Phases & Aliases Table table can be selected by clicking on a triangle near the "phasesAliases" entry, located above the horisontal bar charts.
 The expanded table looks like this:

-The phasesAliases table has several columns, only three with white background are editable.
+The table has several columns, but only three with the white background are editable.

 Editing aliases of names of GEMS phases¶

 In the "Phase alias (recipe)" column, you can change the alias of any phase name from GEMS database, for instance "AqueousSolution" for "aq_gen".
-The aliases will appear in place of GEMS phase names in:
+The aliases will appear in place of GEMS phase names at the following locations:

-To activate the previously suppressed phase, just uncheck the respective checkbox.
+To activate a previously forced (suppressed) phase, just uncheck its respective checkbox in the "Force" column.

 Based on the expert knowledge, the most frequently suppressed phases in hydrated cement systems are already forced to 0 in the phaseAliases template.
 Some other phases, such as siliceous hydrogarnets or zeolites may also need to be suppressed or allowed, depending on cement type, blending, temperature and other factors considered in cement chemistry and thermodynamics.
 For instance, in an iron-rich blended cement, it could make sense to activate the Aft-AlFe-ss and AFm-AlFe-ss solid solutions and suppress the AFm-$-OH-ss and AFt-$-c-ss phases instead.